ancadenisa/expenses-log/README.md

 5. user can require a sum of expenses for a period TODO
 6. user cannot add an expense on same day -- TO DO
 7. user cannot add anything else then numbers in exepense sum fields NEXT TODO
-8. user cannot add an expense wich has one or more empty fields
+8. user cannot add an expense wich has one or more empty fields DONE

 BUG FIXING:
 1. When adding a new expense there are shown the fields from previous exepense - DONE